viamrobotics/docs/docs/tutorials/scuttlebot/scuttlebot.md

 ---
-title: "How to Configure a SCUTTLE Robot with a Camera"
+title: "Configure a SCUTTLE Robot with a Camera"
 linkTitle: "Configure a SCUTTLE Robot"
 weight: 15
 type: "docs"